 Colleen Stoyas, PhDTitle: Medical Science Liaison

 Colleen is actively involved in both healthcare and research.
-After graduating from the Integrative Biology Honors program in 2011 she went on to get her PhD in Biomedical Sciences at the University of California San Diego (2017) and then became a Postdoctoral Fellow at the Genomics Institute of the Novartis Research Foundation.
-She is currently a Medical Science Liaison (MSL) at Reata Pharmaceuticals.
+After graduating from the Integrative Biology Honors program in 2011 she went on to get her PhD in Biomedical Sciences at the University of California San Diego (2017) and then became a Postdoctoral Fellow in musculoskeletal biology at the Genomics Institute of the Novartis Research Foundation.
+She is currently a Medical Science Liaison (MSL) at UCB Inc.

 As a MSL, Colleen is the bridge between a pharmaceutical company and physicians.
-She supports a program for a rare neurogenetic disorder and her role involves interacting with health care providers to understand how this disease is currently treated and identify the unique needs of this patient population.
+She supports clinical stage programs for rare neurological diseases and her role involves interacting with health care providers to understand the unique needs of these patient populations.
 She sits at the intersection of the latest science and health care, simultaneously learning from physicians as well as providing them a deep scientific resource on a specific rare disease.

 Every step she has taken in her career has been targeted towards translating research and development into meaningful progress for patients with neurodegenerative disorders and their families.
 This requires both deeply understanding intricate details and identifying larger patterns and trends.
 “IB cultivated within me the keen ability of astuteness- the capacity to understand not just what is happening in front of me but merging it with measured data and understanding how that may influence a variety of outcomes.”